LatitudeAdjustment/auth1/README.md

 https://github.com/fewlinesco/bamboo_smtp

-UserNotifier, the following address wil not work.
+UserNotifier, the following address will not work.

 @from_address "that-auth-app@example.com"